 The amendments will adjust this, including that the Minister must ensure at least one member is Aboriginal or Torres Strait Islander.
-This recognises the important role of First Nation communities in the Scheme and that Aboriginal and Torres Strait Islander people maintain a distinctive cultural, spiritual, physical and economic relationship. with their land and waters.
+This recognises the important role of First Nation communities in the Scheme and that Aboriginal and Torres Strait Islander people maintain a distinctive cultural, spiritual, physical and economic relationship with their land and waters.

 The amendment would also introduce specific expertise criteria to inform the appointment process, outlining that members must have a broad experience and knowledge in particular fields of expertise.

 I'll now turn to advising on method priorities.
 Currently, the ERAC advises the Minister on prioritisation of method proposals under the proponent-led method development process.
 The proposed amendment builds on this existing process by empowering the Committee to provide written advice to the Minister on priorities for developing new or varying existing methods.